 - The Hype of Happiness.
 Partly due to an epidemic of depression, we have seen an explosion of interest in happiness.
 If something becomes a focus of interest, commercialization is not far behind.
 Happiness Inc. is a thriving business.

 - The culture of immediate gratification.
 We want things now.
 Yesterday.
 So we drink a beer or take a tranquillizer.
-Or tap an emoji on a smartphone screen instead of writing a personal note, or making a phone call.
+Or tap an emoji on a smartphone screen instead of calling.
 Happiness takes a little spade work.
 But the long terms benefits are enormous.

 - Some things are out of our control.
 I am talking about the second slice of the “happiness pie.”
 The world is going through a perfect storm of chaotic changes that humans are not used to dealing with.
 Covid 19, climate change, overcrowding..economic chaos..I could go on.
 You may not be able to change that slice of the pie.
 But the third slice is right next to you.
 Can you see it?
 No?
 Perhaps your armchair is getting in the way.